KlimekM/vikings-memory-game/README.md

 ## Description
 A fun memory matching card game in anticipation of the Vikings 2018-19 season.
 The game is built using React and styled with CSS.
 The game allows users to match 12 pairs of shuffled cards and includes animations indicating a successful and unsuccessful match.
 The user is prompted with a modal upon successfully completing the game as well as a reset button to re-shuffle the deck and play again.

+Play the game at https://vikings-memory-game.netlify.com/ or follow the directions below to run it locally on your machine.

 ## Getting Started
 1. Open a terminal and clone the repository to your local machine: <tt>git clone https://github.com/KlimekM/vikings-memory-game.git</tt>
 2. Within the project directory in your terminal, install the dependencies by running <tt>npm install</tt> *if you do not have npm installed you can get started here: https://www.npmjs.com/get-npm